smith-chem-wisc/FlashLFQ/README.md

 *QuantifiedProteins.tsv* - Lists protein accession and in the future will include gene and organism if the TSV contains it.
 The intensity is either a) the sum of the 3 most intense peptides or b) (Advanced protein quant) a weighted-average of the intensities of the peptides assigned to the protein.
 The weights are determined by how well the peptide co-varies with the other peptides assigned to that protein.
 See [Diffacto](http://www.mcponline.org/content/16/5/936.full).

 # Example Experimental Design File
-https://github.com/smith-chem-wisc/MetaMorpheus/files/2048804/ExperimentalDesign.zip
+Note: You do not need to download this if you're using the graphical version of FlashLFQ.
+You only need to download this and edit it manually if you're running the command-line version. https://github.com/smith-chem-wisc/MetaMorpheus/files/2048804/ExperimentalDesign.zip

 # Development Status